-Bowflex’s C6 and Sole’s SB900 are both top options for spin bikes in the $1000 price range, but they’re quite different when you think about it.
+Bowflex’s C6 and Sole’s SB900 are both top options for indoor cycles in the $1000 price range, but they’re quite different when you think about it.

 Both bikes score well when it comes to performance specs, but the C6 is designed with a few extra features that make it perfect for pairing with streaming apps, while the SB900 is a little more old school.